 On January 4, 2012, Sohu Video adopted the Video 2011 Share Incentive Plan, under which 25,000,000 ordinary shares of Sohu Video are reserved for the purpose of making share incentive awards to management and key employees of Sohu Video and to Sohu management.
 The maximum term of any share incentive award granted under the Video 2011 Share Incentive Plan is ten years from the grant date.
-The Video 2011 Share

-Incentive Plan will expire on January 3, 2021.
-As of December 31, 2015, grants of options for the purchase of 16,368,200 ordinary shares of Sohu Video had been contractually made and were subject to vesting in four equal installments, with each installment vesting upon a service period requirement being met, as well as Sohu Video's achievement of performance targets for the corresponding period.
-As of December 31, 2015, options for the purchase of 4,972,800 ordinary shares were vested.
+The Video 2011 Share Incentive Plan will expire on January 3, 2021.
+As of December 31, 2016, grants of options for the purchase of 16,368,200 ordinary shares of Sohu Video had been contractually made and were subject to vesting in four equal installments, with each installment vesting upon a service period requirement being met, as well as Sohu Video's achievement of performance targets for the corresponding period.
+For purposes of ASC 718-10-25, as of December 31, 2016, no grant date had occurred, because the broader terms and conditions of the option awards had neither been finalized nor mutually agreed upon with the recipients.
+As of December 31, 2016, options for the purchase of 4,972,800 Sohu Video ordinary shares were vested.

-For the years ended December 31, 2015 and 2014, total share-based compensation expense recognized for vested options under the Video 2011 Share Incentive Plan was \$0.3 million and \$4.0 million, respectively.
+For the years ended December 31, 2016, 2015 and 2014, total share-based compensation expense recognized for vested Sohu Video options under the Video 2011 Share Incentive Plan was negative \$0.8 million, \$0.3 million and \$4.0 million, respectively.

-The fair value of the options contractually granted to management and key employees of Sohu Video and to Sohu management was estimated on the reporting date using the BP Model, with the following assumptions used:
+The fair value of the Sohu Video options contractually granted to management and key employees of Sohu Video and to Sohu management was estimated on the reporting date using the BP Model, with the following assumptions used:

-Assumptions Adopted 2015
+Assumptions Adopted

-Average risk-free interest rate 2.54%
+Average risk-free interest rate 2.63%

 Exercise multiple 2.8

-Expected forfeiture rate (post-vesting) 10%
+Expected forfeiture rate (post-vesting) 19%

-Weighted average expected option life 6
+Weighted average expected option life 5.0

-Volatility rate 57.7%
+Volatility rate 46.8%

 Dividend yield 0

-Fair value 0.87
+Fair value 0.71